Social network game

-A social network game (sometimes simply referred to as a social media game, social gaming, social video game or online social game) is a type of online game that is played through social networks or social media.
-They typically feature multiplayer gameplay mechanics.
+A social network game (sometimes simply referred to as a social media game, social gaming, or online social game) is a type of online game that is played through social networks or social media.
+They typically feature gamification systems with multiplayer gameplay mechanics.
 Social network games were originally implemented as browser games.
 As mobile gaming took off, the games moved to mobile as well.
 While they share many aspects of traditional video games, social network games often employ additional ones that make them distinct.
 Traditionally they are oriented to be social games and casual games.